proddata/crate/docs/general/ddl/sharding.rst

 most cases), rows will be distributed evenly amongst the fixed amount of available shards.

-The :ref:`routing column <glossary-routing-column>` can be specified with the ``CLUSTERED BY (<column>)`` statement.
+The :ref:`routing column <gloss-routing-column>` can be specified with the ``CLUSTERED BY (<column>)`` statement.
 If no column is specified, the :ref:`internal document ID <sql_administration_system_column_id>` is used.